14 Latinx-Owned Brands Your Family Will Love

 Honey Baby was founded by Aisha Ceballos-Crump, a Latina chemical engineer.
 She ran into some issues finding hair care products that could benefit her three kids’ particular hair textures so she rolled up her sleeves and invented this awesome honey-based line that you can pick up at Target or Walmart.

 This organic skincare line is the brainchild of Tata Harper, a Colombian-born entrepreneur who wanted to create chemical-free skincare products that never skimped on the luxury.
-Now, you can also sign up for Green Beauty classes where Tata's skincare experts virtually guide you through tips and techniques.
+Now, you can also sign up for the Skincare Concierge service where Tata’s skincare experts guide you through tips and techniques.

 Afro-Latina and Dominican-American sisters Mabel and Shaira Frias started their indie beauty line Luna Magic in 2019 and it keeps getting bigger and bigger!
 Their joint mission?
 To serve and cater to women of all skin tones.
 “As Latina women of color it was important for us to ensure that we are addressing all concerns across skin tones,” says Mabel.
 You can find everything from face masks and hair clips to makeup and nail polish—now available at Walmart, Target, and CVS, too!

 Mexican-American Julissa Prado spent years and years slicking down her naturally curly hair, but she got tired of keeping her curls out of view...so she founded Rizos Curls.
 "The older I get, the more unapologetic I become about being Latina and my big curly hair is an important part of that," says Julissa.
 Her haircare line was designed to embrace and celebrates all curls, kinks, and waves...from her Tia’s coily strands to her sister’s loose waves.
 Beyond products, you can also find oodles curl tips and education on site, too!